-suggest, however, that these beta test drivers operate their vehicles as if to validate SAE Level 4 features, often revealing dramatically risky situations created by use of the vehicles in this manner.
-CNN recently independently confirmed that operation of FSD technology represents a hazard based on its own use of Tesla vehicles in Brooklyn.
-Lawmakers and regulators should focus on this reality and recognize that FSD beta testing constitutes SAE Level 4 testing on public roads.
+In correspondence, Tesla has suggested this classification to the California Department of Motor Vehicles (DMV) for its selfdriving technologies.34 Publicly available testing videos for FSD beta vehicles suggest,35 however, that these beta test drivers operate their vehicles as if to validate SAE Level 4 features, often revealing dramatically risky situations created by use of the vehicles in this manner.
+CNN recently independently confirmed that operation of FSD technology represents a hazard based on its own use of Tesla vehicles in Brooklyn.36 Lawmakers and regulators should focus on this reality and recognize that FSD beta testing constitutes SAE Level 4 testing on public roads.
 Because of this reality, FSD beta testers should be subject to the same regulatory oversight as all other Level 4 testers to ensure the safety of road users and bystanders.

 Moreover, seen in its true light, the sale of FSD beta vehicles may constitute an unlawful deployment of AVs without applicable safety standard compliance in California and, perhaps, some other jurisdictions.
-(An alternate argument could be made that FSD beta testing is effectively SAE Level 3 operation since that involves a subset of Level 4 capabilities, but the net effect is the same.)
+(An alternate argument could be made that FSD beta https://twitter.com/PhilKoopman/status/1460966916617641987.